paulafernalia/the-wrapping-gallery/README.md

 The production environment uses a PostgreSQL database hosted in Supabase, the development environment uses a SQLite database.
 Both the development and the production environment use images stored in a S3 bucket in Supabase.
 When environment variables describing the connection details to the Supabase S3 bucket are not available, the app will use default images in the project's media folder.

-To set run the app in development mode, follow these steps:
+To run the app in development mode, follow these steps:

 1. Clone this repo.
-2. Create an environment with python3.12: `python3.12 -m venv venv`.
-3. Activate the environment: `source venv/bin/activate`.
-4. Navigate to the Django project folder: `cd wrapping`.
-5. Install dependencies with `pip install -r requirements.txt`.
-6. Create a SQLite development database with some initial data: `make setup-dev-db`.
-7. Run the app with `make runserver`.

-Unit tests are run with `make test`.

-To run using docker in production mode:

-1. Clone this repo
+2. Set up the required environment variables in a file called `.env.dev` (see below)
-2. Run `docker compose up --build -d`
+3. Run `docker compose -f docker-compose.dev.yml up --build -d`
-3. Open http://<IP_ADDRESS>/ in a browser
+4. Open http://0.0.0.0:8000 in a browser.
+5. Run `docker compose down` to stop running the app and remove the Docker container.

-To run the app, both with and without docker, you need an `.env` file at the same level as `manage.py` with the following variables:
+The `.env` files must be at the same level as `manage.py` and list the following variables:

 ```
 DB_NAME=xxxx